VirgilSecurity/virgil-iotkit/README.md

 - **Protocols Module**.
 IoTKit provides a flexible, programmable security network adaptive protocol (SNAP) for device-to-device, device-to-cloud, and cloud-to-device communication.
 SNAP can be used for secure firmware distribution, secure notification about device state, and secure device provision.
 Also, SNAP contains a set of functions and interfaces that allows you to work with any transport protocol (BLE, Wi-Fi, PLC, NoiseSocket, etc.).
 - **Cloud Module.
 API for working with the Virgil IoT Security Platform**.
 IoTKit interacts with the Virgil IoT Security Platform to provide you with the services for the security, management, and monitoring of IoT devices.
 - **Logger Module**.
 IoTKit contains a set of functions and interfaces for logging device events.
+- Library is implemented on C99.
+There are C++14 classes based on Qt crossplatform library.
+Also there are tools implemented on Golang.

 <div id='iot-dev-tools'/>